Primrose (musical)

 Primrose is a musical in three acts with a book by Guy Bolton and George Grossmith Jr., lyrics by Desmond Carter and Ira Gershwin, and music by George Gershwin.
 It centres on a writer whose story-within-a-story forms the basis of the plot.
-It was written expressly for the London stage, where it ran for 255 performances in 1924 and 1925.
+It was written expressly for London's West End, where it ran for 255 performances in 1924 and 1925.
 The musical played in Australia, but it was not performed in the United States until more than half a century after it was written.

 George Gershwin, at 25 years old, was an established songwriter by 1924 when Grossmith and his producing partners, J. A. E. Malone and Edward Laurillard, hired him to produce the score for Primrose for them in London.
 The musical is the first in which Gershwin wrote some of the orchestrations himself.
 The year was one of the busiest for Gershwin, as it also included his Rhapsody in Blue and two other musicals.
 Gershwin's score, and the book by Bolton are old-fashioned for their time, with more in common with the frothy Edwardian musical comedies than with the later Gershwin musicals.
 Nevertheless, Desmond Carter's witty lyrics and the show's farcical book have been praised by reviewers, while Gershwin's score has been compared with Gilbert and Sullivan.
 A piano vocal edition of the score was published in London in 1924, but Gershwin's manuscript was considered lost until it was found in America in 1982.